Rearrange members with file and type layout patterns

 To apply your file and type layout settings in the desired scope, use either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 Apply file and type layout with custom Code Cleanup profile

 Go to the cleanup profiles settings page:.

-Create a new profile as described in the To create a new custom cleanup profile section.
+Create a new profile as described in the Create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Apply file layout checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

 Select the scope where you want to apply file layout: